embedded-by-n/Pear-Pie/README_DESIGN_BRIEF.md

 In practice, there is.'_\
 (Norman 2018, p.236)

+Policy in practice - the gap between the lived experience of system navigation and the well-intended policies and social systems and uphold/reinforce them.

 In the book Information Ecologies, Nardi and O'Day (1993) reflect upon the important of technology The heart of this project lies  *practice* roots of my career as a psychosocial disability worker and lived-expertise as a neurodivergent person with Autism and ADHD.
 This project brings together two complementary forms of knowledge: *practice*, grounded in my lived experience as a neurodivergent person and my career in the psychosocial disability sector, and *theory*, developed through the Master of Applied Cybernetics.